75lb/byte-size/README.md

 { value: '2', unit: 'KiB', long: 'kibibytes' }
 ```

 Define custom units by passing an object containing one or more additional conversion tables to `options.customUnits`.
+In `options.units`, specify the name of a property from the `customUnits` object.

 ```js
 > const customUnits = {